abbotto/rectangular/README.md

 #### Features
 - An `project installer` for initializing the application kit.
 - An `extension installer` for several popular 3rd-party packages.
-- An `auto compiler` that finds and compiles required tests, services and routes.
+- An `app compiler` that finds and compiles required files for you.
 - Support for `ES6` syntax so you can write your JavaScript in style.
 - Support for `PUG` syntax so you can write cleaner HTML templates.
 - `Testing utilities` to help your code pass with flying colors.